 Export of Fruits from India

 More than 90% exports from India move to the western parts of Asia and also to the markets of Eastern Europe.
 Fresh vegetables and fruits export from India has steadily increased.
 This amplification list includes products like walnut, fresh grapes, fresh mangos and umpteen other fresh vegetables and fruits.
 As the new technologies and developments have gradually become readily available in the country, the cropping and cultivating systems and production practices have also remained witness to significant metamorphosis.

-, Pineapple, Guava and Grapes.
+Some of the most prominent fruits, which are cultivated in India, include Banana, Citrus Fruits, Mango, Apple, Papaya, Pineapple, Guava and Grapes.
 India produces near about 41 percent of world's mangoes and around 23 percent bananas.
 The total export value of the main exporting fruit crop from India is mango.
 Mangoes, grapes, mushrooms are being exported to the United Kingdom, Middle East, Singapore and Hong Kong.
 These Indian fruits are also processed in several products like canned fruit, concentrates and fruit juices, dehydrated fruit, jellies and jams.
 Some of the reputed importers of Indian mangoes include Bangladesh, U.A.E, U.K, Nepal and Saudi Arabia.
 The notable places for the cultivation of mangoes in India are the states of Gujarat, Uttar Pradesh, Andhra Pradesh, Bihar, Karnataka and Maharashtra.